In Depth Baby Product Reviews Led by a Pediatrician

 Who is this best for?
 The Baby Trend Expedition is an inexpensive jogging stroller that is easy to push and turn with pneumatic rubber tires and a locking swivel front wheel.
 This budget-friendly option performed well in our tests on uneven terrain and turns tightly indoors and in tight spaces.
 This jogger is best for those who plan to get off the beaten path but maybe don't jog all that much.

 Should you buy it?
 While it isn't the best quality, and it could be frustrating for serious runners, we think most outdoorsy folks who hike or stroll on grass and gravel will love the performance for the price and be grateful for the savings in their bank account.
-We would recommend this product to a friend who wants a jogging look with large rubber tires (for greenbelt traversing) but may not really be interested in serious or regular jogging.
+It's perfect for those who want a jogging look with large rubber tires (for greenbelt traversing) but may not really be interested in serious or regular running.

 Why we love it: It is an impressive jogger with a sturdy build and durable design fit for all-terrain use.
 This was the only option in our jogging stroller review with adjustable suspension.
 We love that it has multiple storage options, including an under-seat basket, seat interior pockets, and a seat back mesh pocket with an elastic top opening for quick access to items like smaller water bottles or smartphones.